Core Value

 Advent Services

-A quiet evening of worship and music on Thursday nights at 7:00 PM featuring favorite Christmas stories, held during the three weeks before Christmas.
+A quiet evening of worship featuring favorite Christmas stories, held during the three weeks before Christmas.

 All Saint’s Day